airgoons/airgoons_mikeforce/config/ui/Example/ui_guidelines.md

-# GUI creation in Mikeforce
+# GUI creation in AlphaPlatoon
 ## Configs
 ### Basic display
 An example can be found in _config\ui\Example\vn_mf_RscDisplayExample.hpp_.